burkeholland/quick-start/src/chapters/chapter2.md

 - `<TextField>`
     - `hint`: Used to specify placeholder text into the TextField to show the user what to type
     - `secure`: Boolean to determine whether the TextField's text should be masked, which is commonly done on password fields
     - `keyboardType`: The type of keyboard to present to the user for input.
-In this case `keyboardType="input"` ensures the keyboard in a way optimized for entering email addresses
+In this case `keyboardType="email"` ensures the keyboard in a way optimized for entering email addresses
 - `<Button>`
     - `text`: Controls the text displayed within the button